junxit/us-congress-bills-116/metadata.md

 - 2020-03-04 — On agreeing to the resolution Agreed to without objection. (text: CR H1485)
 - 2020-03-04 — Passed/agreed to in House: On agreeing to the resolution Agreed to without objection.
 - 2020-03-05 — Received in the Senate.
+- 2020-03-11 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment by Unanimous Consent.(consideration: CR S1710)
+- 2020-03-11 — Resolution agreed to in Senate without amendment by Unanimous Consent. (consideration: CR S1710)
+- 2020-03-12 — Message on Senate action sent to the House.